WE BRING YOU THE LONG RANGE SNOW FORECAST AND THE ACTUAL WEATHER FOR THE ALPS THIS WINTER 2020

 Counting red berries and measuring the height of ant hills before the start of the winter 2019-2020 ski season is the traditional folklore way of predicting the snowfall and, some would say, as potentially accurate as all the official measurements of ocean temperatures and El Nino / La Nina effects.

-And this is the impact of those fronts, with the Southern and Alpes Maritimes benefitting from the Genoa Low and the Central and Northern Alpes maximising from the systems tracking across.
+And this is the predicted impact again of those fronts, with the Southern and Alpes Maritimes resorts benefitting from the weather systems tracking up from the Med.

 But does this mean we're in for a great powder season?
 Not if you look at past winters' snow records.
 Last season, for instance, it was looking so good at the beginning of winter, we were ski touring in Serre Chevalier in the Southern Alps on 3rd November and shredding the powder early December.
 But the rest of the season was pretty average with far fewer powder days, a dry February and more wind than the year before (although it did stay around until mid-May for ski touring)..